lovnishverma/mern-task-manager/README.md

 ```

-* Create a `.env` file with your MongoDB connection string:
+1. Create a `.env` file in the `backend/` folder and add your MongoDB connection string:
 ```env
 MONGO_URI=your_mongodb_connection_string

 ```

-* Start the backend server:
+2. Start the backend server:
 ```bash
 node server.js

 ```

-* It should run on `http://localhost:5000`.
+*It should run on `http://localhost:5000`.*

 ### 3. Setup the Frontend (User interface)

-In a new terminal:
+Open a new terminal window:

 ```bash
 cd ../frontend